Back to insights

 The role of policy

-As of today, the primary market for carbon removal is the VCM.
+As of today, the primary market for carbon removal is the voluntary carbon market (VCM).
 Although this market is undergoing significant growth, it is still small compared to compliance markets such as the European Emissions Trading Scheme (ETS).
 In the future – not earlier than 2030 – we could see an inclusion of carbon removal in the ETS, potentially paving the way for inclusion in other compliance markets and marking a step change in the demand for CDR, including BCR.

 “We are on track to having BCR recognized and certified as a permanent carbon removal technology in European policy, which would be a huge step in scaling BCR to climate relevance”, says Sebastian Manhart, who is Senior Policy Advisor at Carbonfuture and Lead of the Policy Group at EBI.